baskeboler/livereload-playground/readme.md

 Very basic local livereload server for html/js/css sketches

+## Default settings

+By default you get an empty index.html that includes:
+* Bootstrap cdn css
+* our own css/style.css
+* an empty script.js inside js/ directory

+I have included a .bowerrc file in the project that sets the bower components directory to js/bower_components, so if you add a dependency with bower livereload will trigger a reload.

 ## Get running
 * Install dependencies
   * (optional) install http-server (`npm i http-server -g`)